 It’s human nature to think ahead.
 We think about what we’re going to have for supper, and what we’re going to do for the coming weekend.
 In the seed industry, now is the time we start thinking about our plan for success for the upcoming year.
 We think about varieties we’re going to plant, how much seed we think we’ll sell, plans for plots, plans for field days, programs, and financing, and the list goes on and on.

-We make these decisions based on how the current harvest is going and what we think acreage will do next … Full Article »
+We make these decisions based on how … Full Article »

 From the road, the Jerseyville research farm looks like any other Southwest Illinois farm: corn and soybeans dominate the landscape and a couple sheds rise above the green.
 Once I entered the center of the 240-acre site, I discovered how special the farm is—where nearly every row of plants receives special care.